 |Distribution||Freeware, fake websites, hacked legitimate websites|

 |Similar malware||Coinhive, CoinImp and CPU Miner|

-The increasing popularity and interest in digital currency and growing possibilities to pay for various services in crypto-currency, more and more people are falling into the crypto craze.
-Unfortunately, hackers are a number one participants in this game, so not surprisingly they are quick to misuse legal services, such as Crypto-Loot.
+With the increasing popularity and interest in digital currency and growing possibilities to pay for various services in crypto-currency, more and more people are falling into the crypto craze.
+Unfortunately, hackers are the number one participants in this game, so not surprisingly they are quick to misuse legal services, such as Crypto-Loot.
 Dieviren.de, a group of experts from Germany that we collaborate with, warn that the script can be misused in several ways:

-- Crooks can inject Crypto-Loot into legitimate apps and web browser's extensions.
-If the PC's user installs such application, the CPU and GPU resource consumption will continuously exceed 50%, thus severely diminishing PC's performance.
+- Crooks can inject Crypto-Loot into legitimate apps and web browser extensions.
+If the PC's user installs such an application, the CPU and GPU resource consumption will continuously exceed 50%, thus severely diminishing the PC's performance.